transgenomicsosu/SNP-SELECT/README.md

 Users can adjust the paramaters, including input file (INPUT), threshold value (THRE) and k value (K), based on their need.

-Input and output pathway needs to be adjusted as well.
+Input and output pathway need to be adjusted as well.